dmitrypol/dmitrypol.github.io/_posts/2016-06-22-global_id_habtm.md

 ### Separate relationships in the same class

-Here is the first design I went with:
+Here is the first design I went with in my Rails 4.2 application.

 {% highlight ruby %}
 class Report